 Contact: Dr. Mac Test, email@example.com

-The certificate in technical communication at Boise State is intended primarily for those students who do not wish to become professional technical communicators, but who wish to improve their writing and editing skills.
+Our program also offers the certificate in technical communication, which is intended primarily for those students who do not wish to become professional technical communicators, but who wish to improve their writing and editing skills.